13th Guards Poltavaskaya

 RUSSIAN DRILL AND BATTLE COMMANDS

-Pronounciation: Standard NATO transliteration has been used to render the English pronounciation of Russian.
+Pronunciation: Standard NATO transliteration has been used to render the English pronunciation of Russian.
 Things to note: English “u” in transliteration is a long sound, i.e. it’s pronounced as “oo”; Russian “е” is pronounced “ye” in English.

 Morning Parade in Garrison